arcus/education_modules/demystifying_containers/demystifying_containers.md

 estimated_time_in_minutes: 20

 @pre_reqs
-- some familiarity with programming is helpful, but not required
+The module assumes no prior familiarity with containers and requires no coding experience.
 @end

 @learning_objectives